 - DC 883.5 City of Whitehorse rest area.

 - DC 883.7 Historical Mile 913.4 Junction with Robert Service Way (south access road leads east to Whitehorse city centre) and Hamilton Blvd. access east to Hi Country R.V.
 Park; full hookups, cable TV, pull-throughs, laundromat, showers

 - DC 885.7 Historical Mile 915.
 Attraction: Yukon Beringia Interpretive Centre.

-- DC 885.8 Skky Hotel (lodging) at signed entrance for Whitehorse Airport.
+- DC 885.8 Skky Hotel (lodging and restaurant) at signed entrance for Whitehorse Airport.
 Attraction: Yukon Transportation Museum and Douglas DC-3 weathervane, a Whitehorse landmark.